johntango/Assistants_Demo001/README.txt

-This will create an Assistant called MathTutor
+This will create an Assistant for experiments